 - Michael claims that rammed earth and adobe projects are mainly rural or suburban solutions, not the high density, fast to deploy pre-fab construction we so urgently need.

-- 15% of the world lives a first world population and builds the majority of floor space today, but 85% are living in alternative or sub standard accommodation.
+- 15% of the world lives like the ‘first world’ and builds the majority of floor space today, but 85% are living in sub standard accommodation.

 - Buildings use:

 - 30 to 40% of greenhouse gases,

 - 24% to 40% of solid waste generation,

 - we make 3 tons of concrete per person on earth each year,

 - airlines emit 1% of world carbon, shipping does 3%, all transportation is 15%, but 5-8% of all our carbon emissions comes from concrete alone!